othalla/py-control-repository/README.rst

    puppet_environments = control_repository.get_environments()

-Get all Puppet Environments names
+Get all Puppet Environment names
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Returns the list of all Puppet Environments names.